acherm/acherm.github.io/_posts/2020-03-18-EssentialMixCercle.md

  * [Lee Burridge](https://youtu.be/h96MGcsi7GQ?t=4090)
  * [Mathame](https://youtu.be/dQjkqyc5nlc?t=4632)

-So is Cercle the new Essential Mix?
+So is [Cercle](https://www.youtube.com/channel/UCPKT_csvP72boVX0XrMtagQ) the new Essential Mix?
-It's too early, but I found many similarities (quality and diversity-wise) and I see Cercle as a powerful evolution of EM.
+It's too early and fresh, but I found many similarities (quality and diversity-wise) and I see Cercle as a powerful evolution of EM.
 Both magnify artists and music.
 If Cercle wants to definitely win the game, I have a suggestion: invite Gabriel And Dresden as well as Hernan Cattanero in unusual locations of France ;)